MaureenZOU/PhD_Year1_Study_Notes/README.md

 # Daily Checkbox

+2019.5.27
+- [ ] build visdom on maskrcnn
+- [ ] think about idea and reply all the ideas for fanyi and weixin

 2019.5.23
-- [ ] Build classification branch on mask head
+- [x] Build classification branch on mask head
 - [ ] Build visdom on maskrcnn

 2019.5.22